-The inverse cosine of this expression is known as the \emph{closure phase}, which we represent via the symbol Just as in the Siegert Relation, the third-order correlation function encodes the phase $\phi(\vec{q})$ at pixels in k-space beyond the physical spatial extent of the detector ($\abs{\vec{q}_{\text{max}}} = 2\abs{\vec{k}_{\text{max}}}$).
-Together, the double and triple correlations allow retrieval of the coherent diffraction pattern \emph{and} its phase across an area of k-space four times larger than the area of detector coverage.
+The inverse cosine of this expression is known as the \emph{closure phase}, which we represent via the symbol Just as in the Siegert Relation, the third-order correlation function encodes the phase $\phi(\vec{q})$ at pixels in $\vec{k}$-space beyond the physical spatial extent of the detector ($\abs{\vec{q}_{\text{max}}} = 2\abs{\vec{k}_{\text{max}}}$) as depicted in Fig.~\ref{fig:Intro}.
+Together, the double and triple correlations allow retrieval of the equivalent of a coherent diffraction pattern \emph{and} its phase across an area of $\vec{k}$-space four times larger than the area of detector coverage~\cite{Classen_2017, Trost_2020}.